-- At each randomisation, the site research team will access the system to reveal a treatment pack number to match the participant's randomised treatment. - Email notification will automatically be sent to the local NHS pharmacy with details of the treatment pack. - This notification must be printed out, checked against the treatment pack selected and signed by the pharmacy.
+- At each randomisation, the site research team will access the system to reveal a treatment pack number to match the participant's randomised treatment. - Email notification will automatically be sent to the local NHS pharmacy with details of the treatment pack. - This notification must be printed out and checked against the treatment pack selected.
 The treatment pack will be recorded as allocated on the system.